John o' Groats Day Trip - Photo 1

 John o' Groats Day Trip

-The first stop will be Loch Fleet, a sea loch and nature reserve.
-Here, you can observe various birds and seals.
-Next, you'll visit the village of Golspie to stretch your legs and enjoy views of North Sea beaches.
+After meeting at Railway Terrace, you'll board your bus for your excursion to John o' Groats.
+The first stop will be Loch Fleet, a sea loch and nature reserve home to various birds and seals.
+Next, you'll visit the nearby village of Golspie, where you can stretch your legs and enjoy views of the North Sea beaches.

 Included